tsnellgrove/dark_castle3/doc/to_do.md

 		- IDEA: do I need to check for kinging_scroll in hand since this is a post_act_cmd ???
 		- TBD: this will break the 'go south from Entrance' warning...
 			- IDEA: probably the easiest fix is to create a re-usable unreachable_room to the south
-		- TBD: can I drop local Surface errors
+		- TBD: can I drop local Surface errors?
 	- TBD: validate() doc_strings
 		- TBD: doc_string how validate() works
 		- TBD: doc_string about future 'silent_exe' for symetric creature commands
 		- TBD: doc_string hazzard of non cmd_override pre_action if errors not checked during cmd_exe()
+		- TBD: update Switch doc_string regarding where buttons reside

 - TBD: error sub-system enhancements
 	- TBD: interp() error tuning